LlamaSantos/react_day3/README.md

 #### Step 5: Routes

 We're almost done with our protected routes.
-All we need to do now is specifcy what our routes will look like in our routes.js file.
+All we need to do now is specify what our routes will look like in our routes.js file.

 I don't want to give you the code for this one but remember that you can specify your routes using JSX.
-Check out [React Routers main API](https://github.com/rackt/react-router) for an example of how to do this.
+Check out [React Routers main API](https://github.com/rackt/react-router) under the "What's it look like" section for an example of how to do this.

 **As I mentioned earlier, I realize this section was super heavy.
 If you're still struggling, I've made a Repo which is the bare minimum you need to get Authentication/Protected Routes working with Firebase and React Router which can be found [HERE](https://github.com/tylermcginnis/react-router-firebase-auth).
-I highly reccommend you fork it and play around with it because it follows the exact same pattern we did above without all the extra NBA Routes stuff.
+I highly recommend you fork it and play around with it because it follows the exact same pattern we did above without all the extra NBA Routes stuff.
 You'll find that once it clicks, you'll love how it works.
 Another great resource is Michael Jackson's talk from Reactconf.
 [Here's his talk](http://youtu.be/XZfvW1a8Xac?t=18m42s) and that will take you to the exact moment he talks about authentication with React Router. **